Table of Contents

 The /home area of the file system is where users land upon logging in to the cluster via SSH, and is where a user’s $HOME env. variable points.
 This area has a fairly small quota and is meant to contain a user’s configuration files, job output/error files, and smaller software installations.
 A user’s /home area of the file system is automatically provisioned during the account provisioning process and the space is provided by the program.
 It is not possible to request an expansion of home directory quota.
 The 7-day grace period on this area means that if the usage in a user’s home directory is over 5GB for a 7-day period, the user’s home directory will stop accepting new writes until data has been cleared to get below the 5GB threshold.

-The /project area of the file system is where investment group’s (be they a single faculty member, a lab group, a department, or an entire college) storage capacity resides.
+The /projects area of the file system is where investment group’s (be they a single faculty member, a lab group, a department, or an entire college) storage capacity resides.
 Users can have access to multiple project subdirectories if they are a member of various investment groups, and have been granted access to the space by the investments PI or Tech Rep. This storage area is where the bulk of the file system’s capacity is allocated.

 The /scratch area of the file system is where users can place data while it is under active work.
 The scratch area of the cluster is provisioned by the campus cluster program for all users to have access to.
 As noted in the table above, files older than 30 days are purged from this space, based on a file’s last access time.
 The admin team maintains various tools to detect and monitor for users abusing the scratch area (such as by artificially modifying file’s access times) in attempt to circumvent the purge policy.
 Doing so is a violation of the cluster’s policy and is not allowed.
 If you believe you have a legitimate need to retain data in scratch for longer than 30 days, please contact the program office.